OpenSourceRisk/Engine/Examples/Example_1b/Readme.txt

 4) Analytics

-EPE and ENE, compared to European swaption prices
+EPE and ENE, compared to European swaption prices, one simulation is run in the original LGM measure, the other in the T-forward measure (T=50), i.e. a horizon shift of 50 is set in the simulation configuration.

 5) Run Example